 I always feel I have to apologise for my non art college background, but I did have a go at being a crafter in my late teens ... my Occupational Therapy training was so long ago that it included applying different arts and crafts to the therapeutic setting, although I really was rubbish at it.
 The making that is .. sadly I never worked in a post that properly involved applying it.
 To receive the instruction at the beginning of a Thursday afternoon art class back in 1978 to make a 3D paper sculpture, triggered the flight centre in my brain.
 Should have watched more Blue Peter I thought.
 As it turned out less Blue Peter and more imagination would have been much better.
 It doesn’t matter how many paper tubes you make.
 You will never get them to look like a donkey (I know.. donkey??)
 Well done on the parrot Alison McKee.
 No really .. well done.

 Then at the ripe old age of 50 I started playing about with illustrations .. illustrations that I could reproduce fairly quickly for the purpose of selling greetings cards.

-I was thrilled to be asked to join the NDCC which gave me the opportunity to be part of a monthly market.
+I was thrilled to be asked to join the North Down Craft Collective which gave me the opportunity to be part of a monthly market.
 A group of like minded people who help each other develop and evolve.
 I just love it!
-Thomas Powell Pottery from the collective has designed little bottles just for my flowers.
-Parallel to the NDCC I have a significant range in 2 wonderful galleries ..
-The Doghouse Gallery in Comber and Above and Beyond the Warehouse in Derrystrokelondonderry.
-My cards are also in Ards Crafts and Marie Cafolla Flowers.
-Finally I enjoy taking part in the Ards Creative Peninsula events.
-I won’t mention the disc protrusions in my neck from prolonged stooping, or all the late nights working.
-Or the flower rejects.
-It goes with the territory …. and I love it.
+Thomas Powell Pottery from the collective has designed little vases just for my flowers.
+I also have a significant range in 3 wonderful outlets ..
+Doghouse Gallery in Comber, 2020 Art in Whitehead and The Craft Room in my home town of Newtownards.